 Treatment can cause side effects.
 Medicines and other treatments can be used for

 Steroids.
-These are medicines help prevent or reduce swelling in the
+These medicines help prevent or reduce swelling in the

-medical treatment right away is important for the best prognosis.
+medical treatment right away is important for the best outcomes.
 Cancer that has

 - Ongoing follow-up care during and after treatment is needed.

-with the doctor about any concerns you have or problems you notice.
-Your child's
+with your child's healthcare provider about any concerns you have or problems you

-treatment team wants to know as much as they can about how your child is doing.
+notice.
+Your child's treatment team wants to know as much as they can about how your

 child may have short- and long-term problems from the tumor or from treatment.
-They may
+These

-- Damage to the brain or nervous system that causes problems with coordination, muscle strength, speech, or eyesight
+to the brain or nervous system that causes problems with coordination, muscle

-- Problems after surgery, such as infection, bleeding, and problems with general anesthesia
+after surgery, such as infection, bleeding, and problems with general anesthesia (the

 - Infection and bleeding from chemotherapy